Massively multiplayer online game: Virtual economies

-Within a majority of the MMOGs created, there is virtual currency where the player can earn and accumulate money.
+Within a majority of the MMOs created, there is virtual currency where the player can earn and accumulate money.
 The uses for such virtual currency are numerous and vary from game to game.
-The virtual economies created within MMOGs often blur the lines between real and virtual worlds.
+The virtual economies created within MMOs often blur the lines between real and virtual worlds.
 The result is often seen as an unwanted interaction between the real and virtual economies by the players and the provider of the virtual world.
 This practice (economy interaction) is mostly seen in this genre of games.
-The two seem to come hand in hand with even the earliest MMOGs, such as Ultima Online having this kind of trade: real money for virtual things.
+The two seem to come hand in hand with even the earliest MMOs, such as Ultima Online having this kind of trade: real money for virtual things.

-The importance of having a working virtual economy within an MMOG is increasing as they develop.
-A sign of this is CCP Games hiring the first real-life economist for its MMOG Eve Online to assist and analyze the virtual economy and production within this game.
+The importance of having a working virtual economy within an MMO is increasing as they develop.
+A sign of this is CCP Games hiring the first real-life economist for its MMO Eve Online to assist and analyze the virtual economy and production within this game.

 The results of this interaction between the virtual economy, and our real economy, which is really the interaction between the company that created the game and the third-party companies that want a share of the profits and success of the game.
 This battle between companies is defended on both sides.
 The company originating the game and the intellectual property argue that this is in violation of the terms and agreements of the game as well as copyright violation since they own the rights to how the online currency is distributed and through what channels.
 The case that the third-party companies and their customers defend, is that they are selling and exchanging the time and effort put into the acquisition of the currency, not the digital information itself.
-They also express that the nature of many MMOGs is that they require time commitments not available to everyone.
+They also express that the nature of many MMOs is that they require time commitments not available to everyone.
 As a result, without external acquisition of virtual currency, some players are severely limited to being able to experience certain aspects of the game.